MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/mixed-reality-openxr-plugin.md

     :::image type="content" source="images/mixed-reality-feature-tool.png" alt-text="Screenshot of the Mixed Reality Feature Tool opening screen.":::

-1. Select the Browse button (it's the "three-dot" button in the image below), then navigate to your project, and then open it.
+1. Select the Browse button (it's the "three-dot" button in the image below), then navigate to the folder containing your Unity project, and then open it.

     :::image type="content" source="images/002-open-your-project.png" alt-text="Open your project":::